YannickJadoul/PyGellermann/README.md

 Alternatively, you can download the GUI as a standalone executable for Linux, macOS, and Windows from the [releases page](https://github.com/YannickJadoul/PyGellermann/releases).

+**Note**: On macOS, opening the PyGellermann app bundle might at first be blocked because it is not signed or distributed through the App Store.
+To override this and open the app, right-click on the app bundle and select *Open* from the context menu.
+This will open a dialog asking you to confirm that you want to open the app.
+After that, you can open the app by double-clicking on it.
+For more details, see [the macOS User Guide](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unidentified-developer-mh40616/mac).

 ## Usage
 ### Graphical User Interface
 After installation, you can run the GUI by typing `pygellermann-gui` in your terminal or by running the standalone executable (`PyGellermann`, `PyGellermann.app`, or `PyGellermann.exe`).
 The following window should appear: